claudioc/jingo/README.md

 If `anonRead` is true, then anyone who can access the wiki can read anything.
 If `anonRead` is false you need to authenticate also for reading and then the email of the user _must_ match at least one of the regular expressions provided via validMatches, which is a comma separated list.
 There is no "anonWrite", though.
 To edit a page the user must be authenticated.

 `emptyEmailMatches` allows access when remote authentication providers do not provide an email address as part of user data.
 It defaults to `false`, but will usually need to be set to `true` for GitHub authentication (GitHub only returns email addresses that have been made public on users' GitHub accounts).
+It must be set to `true` for Mastodon authentication.

 The authentication is mandatory to edit pages from the web interface, but jingo works on a git repository; that means that you could skip the authentication altogether and edit pages with your editor and push to the remote that jingo is serving.